-The CANplus® 750 (CP750TM) control panel is a universal platform to monitor, control and automatically start/stop both electronically and mechanically governed diesel engines.
+The CANplus[®] 750 (CP750TM) control panel is a universal platform to monitor, control and automatically start/stop both electronically and mechanically governed diesel engines.
 The microprocessor-based, solid-state design uses high power semiconductors instead of electromechanical relays to ensure reliable high current switching.
-Graphical gauge pages or a single large analog gauge are displayed on the 4.25 in.
-(10.79 cm) diagonal Liquid Crystal Display (LCD).
-Virtually any SAE J1939 parameter reported by the Engine Control Unit (ECU) can be displayed, including Revolutions Per Minute (RPM), coolant temperature, oil pressure, engine hours, voltage and diagnostic codes.
-The trans-reflective, backlit display is clearly readable in both bright sunlight and total darkness and is housed in a rugged IP67-rated housing.
+Graphical gauge pages or a single large analog gauge are displayed on the 4.25" diagonal LCD.
+Virtually any SAE J1939 parameter reported by the Engine Control Unit (ECU) can be displayed including RPM, coolant temperature, oil pressure, engine hours, voltage and diagnostic codes.
+The trans-reflective, backlit display is clearly readable in both bright sunlight as well as total darkness and is housed in a rugged IP67 rated housing.

-Current alarm conditions are displayed in plain language on pop-up messages and can be viewed in the alarm list.
+Current alarm conditions are displayed in plain language on popup messages and can be viewed in the alarm list.
 Various diagnostic screens allow detailed investigation of the CANbus data stream.
-By accessing the "Configuration" menu, users can customize displayed data to show metric or US units, display language and various other parameters such as the full-scale reading of gauges.
-Four bright Light Emitting Diodes (LEDs) below the display indicate Auto Standby, Preheat, Stop and Warning status.
+By accessing the Configuration Menu, users can customize displayed data to show metric or US units, display language and various other parameters such as the full-scale reading of gauges.
+Four bright LEDs below the display indicate Auto Standby, Preheat, Stop and Warning status.